Saleh-Moha/alx-pre_course/README.md

-# hi this saleh a student of alx softeare programing program
+# hi this saleh a student of alx SE